zubinchopra/portaldocs/portal-sdk/templates/top-extensions-production-ready-metrics.md

-## Exit Criteria and Quality Metrics
+## Production Ready Metrics and Quality Metrics

 In order to meet customer expectations and continue to increase customer satisfaction, there are quality metrics that are tracked for every extension, and part.
 These metrics help developers build extensions that compile, that contain the items that are requested by the partners of the developer, and that pass acceptance tests that are created by the partners that are associated with a specific phase.
 When the extension meets the criteria, it becomes a candidate for being moved from the private preview stage to the public preview stage, or from the public preview stage to Global Availability (GA).